uncw-library/bento-api/README.md

 ## New Bento API server

-This repo builds an API server at https://new-bento.libapps.uncw.edu/ used by https://library.uncw.edu/search_randall/
+Thiss repo builds an API server at https://new-bento.libapps.uncw.edu/ used by https://library.uncw.edu/search_randall/

 The app accepts POST requests with a searchTerm at: